 The original Pop Shoppe bottle is single-serving in size, with a raised cross-hatch pattern on the glass.
 A larger and smoother bottle, meant for sharing, would be added into the mix later.
 As you can guess, they’re now collector’s items and extremely hard to find in good condition.

 With 14 highly-successful shops operating in Ontario in the early 70s, demand grew so big they just couldn’t keep up.
 A local venture group stepped in, buying The Pop Shoppe and giving them the means to expand into over 500 stores.
-By the late 70s, they’re able to step into the US market, expand to 26 delicious flavors and reach the impressive milestone of selling one million bottles a day.
+By the late 70s, they’re able to step into the US market, expand to 26 delicious flavours and reach the impressive milestone of selling one million bottles a day.

 The Pop Shoppe Crate